 Creating family traditions is important to many of us.
 If you are looking to create some New Year’s traditions, I hope this post gives you some great ideas.
-If you have some special ways you celebrate the New Year, I’d love to hear them in the comments.
+These are fabulous New Year’s Eve traditions that we use to ring in the New Year and are great for families!

 Our New Year’s Eve traditions all begin with… (drumroll, please)